anna-dor-plumsail/documents-docs/source/document-generation/docx/formatters.rst

 empty
 -----

-:code:`empty(val)` - if value in tag is null, empty or empty array it will replace value with :code:`val`.
+:code:`empty(val)` - if a value in a tag is null, empty or empty array it will replace the value with :code:`val`.
 You can use this formatter to display default value.
 For example, "N/A".

 Examples
 ~~~~~~~~